Manta Ray Night Snorkel from Manta Village (small group)

 Manta Ray Snorkeling Small Group Highlights

-- 50 minute duration
+- 50-minute duration

 - Multiple evening departure times between 6:30 pm and 10:30 pm daily